Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 At CardCorp, as an experienced Independent Sales Organization (ISO), we specialise in supporting businesses in complex, high-risk, and fast-growth sectors.
 We help you take full advantage of account funding transactions while staying compliant and efficient.

 A growing number of VASPs rely on CardCorp’s expertise to source and open MIDs for fiat card payment acceptance.
-This is especially valuable as more crypto platforms are now required to use AFTs in line with new card scheme rules.
+This is especially valuable as more crypto platforms are now required to use account funding transactions in line with new card scheme rules.

 Our partner network of more than a dozen crypto-friendly EU acquirers gives you a free look at high-risk merchant account opportunities you may not otherwise be aware of – with no commitment.
 Whether you’re launching, scaling, or expanding into new markets, we help you find the right acquirer for your needs.